SMTG-Bham/High_throughput_search_ABN3/README.md

 - Competing_phases: The structures of the 86 competing phases considered for thermodynamic stability and relaxed with HSE06
 - Json_summaries: Json files containing all the relevant information.
   This includes structures and energies for:
-  - the 279 candidates in 15 possible tilts, the intermediate structures
+  - the 279 candidates in 15 possible tilts
   - the lowest energy tilted structure for all 279 candidates
   - the intermediate structures found during the phonon mapping process
   - the ten lowest energy structures for each of the 25 candidates obtained with AIRSS